chaddotson/py_modules/README.md

 # py_modules
-A repository of scripts that make python look for modules similarly to node.
+An experimental repository of scripts that make python look for modules similarly to node.

 ## Installing Packages